Eschatologue/CM_wiki/docs/spells/6th-level.md

 A target must make a Dexterity Saving Throw.
 The target takes 10d8 lightning damage on a failed save, or half as much damage on a successful one.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, one additional bolt leaps from the first target to another target for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, one additional bolt leaps from the first target to another target for each slot level above 6th.

 ### Circle of Death
 *6th-level necromancy*